The Cost to Finish a Basement in 2022

 Sump Pump

 You typically see sump pumps in homes where the soil around the house has poor drainage qualities.
-That dramatically increases the odds of some level of water seepage in the basement.
+That dramatically increases the odds of some water seepage in the basement.
 It isn’t necessary for every basement, but it can add to your costs.

 Electrical and Plumbing

 When most people think of a finished basement, they imagine things like a wet bar, an extra half-bath, and electrical outlets.
-Most basements do not get things like plumbing and electrical installed as part of the original build.
+Most basements do not get plumbing and electrical installed as part of the original build.
 That means you must run all of that new piping and electrical wire brand new.

 Floors